Celestyal Crystal: Fire

 In January 1990, while docked at the Finnboda Shipyard in Nacka, Sweden, for reconstruction of the ship's restaurants, nightclub and conference facilities, practically the entire superstructure of the ship was damaged beyond repair by a fire which had started from drops of liquid metal sparkling on flammable material.
-The ships' sprinkler system was turned off for the duration of the docking, fire hydrants were dry and the temporary fire water supply was disconnected.
+The ship's sprinkler system was turned off for the duration of the docking, fire hydrants were dry and the temporary fire water supply was disconnected.
 In addition to this the fire watchman left for lunch during the hot work.
 Due to the danger of gas bottles (oxy-acetylene used in the reconstruction) exploding in the heat, the fire brigade withdrew from the interior of two decks under reconstruction, after having rescued the two crew members that were missing during the initial phase of the fire.
 Further fire fighting was conducted from the outside and from the decks above and below the reconstruction work.
 As a result, the ship burned extensively for three days.

 All workers and crew (and an American actress who had been on board) were rescued by the fire brigade and a crane operator from the shipyard and there were no deaths.